 - Remember the rule “trust, but verify”.

 - Limit social media use & don’t reveal business itineraries, corporate info, or daily routines publically.

 How to ensure security when employees work remotely?

 The following tips are checklist-based advice for business to prepare their business, including the long haul remote workforce work.

 - Consider producing user guides for recently rolled out software & services such as conferencing, office connectivity, portals, etc).

-- Review security features of tools in use especially by remote workers.
+- Review security features of tools in use, especially by remote workers.
 Where inbuilt features aren’t available, try to add compensatory controls around to minimise the attack surface.

 - Review new policies related to remote working.
-Make your staff aware of changes in easily understandable format.
+Make your staff aware of changes in an easily understandable format.

 - Use secure courier deliveries for shipping devices to users.

-- Continued vulnerability assessments or managed vulnerability scanning, digital attack surface analysis, logging and monitoring activities should be part of security team plans to ensure 24×7 visibility of attack surface.
+- Continued vulnerability assessments or managed vulnerability scanning, digital attack surface analysis, logging and monitoring activities should be part of security team plans to ensure 24×7 visibility of the attack surface.